How a Criminal Record Can Impact Your Future (and What You Can Do About It)

 A criminal record can also impact educational opportunities and professional licensing.

-Colleges and universities may ask about criminal history during the application process.
-While many institutions consider applicants on a case-by-case basis, a record can still influence admissions decisions or eligibility for certain programs.
+Some colleges and universities ask applicants about criminal history during the admissions process.
+Although many institutions review cases individually, a record can still influence admissions decisions or eligibility for certain programs and scholarships.

-Professional licensing boards in fields such as healthcare, law, real estate, and finance often review criminal history as part of their approval process.
-A record can delay, restrict, or prevent licensure, limiting career paths before they even begin.
+Professional licensing boards in fields such as law, healthcare, finance, real estate, and education often review criminal records before granting licenses or certifications.
+A criminal record may delay, restrict, or prevent professional licensure, limiting career opportunities before they begin.

-Even when opportunities are not entirely closed, the presence of a record can create additional hurdles that others do not face.
+Even when opportunities are not entirely denied, individuals with criminal records often face additional obstacles that others do not encounter.

 Beyond formal barriers, a criminal record can affect reputation and personal relationships.